JuliaApproximation/ApproxFun.jl/docs/src/usage/spaces.md

 julia> norm(f.coefficients[2:2:end] - b.coefficients)
 0.0
 ```
+Note that the first component of function $f$ can not be merely represented by a Chebyshev series because the derivatives of $f$ at
+its boundaries blow up, whereas the derivative of a polynomial is a polynomial.
 More complicated examples may interlace the coefficients using a different strategy.

 Note that `Fourier` and `Laurent` are currently implemented as `SumSpace`, but this